Fields overview

 Stored value | path, relative to Resources folder | path within asset bundle | asset address | asset Guid |

-Limitations after asset was added to database (otherwise you need to reassign the value) | path/name can not be changed | name can not be changed | asset address can not be changed, but you can freely move/rename asset | asset Guid can not be changed (it's stored in corresponding meta file), but you can freely move/rename asset |
+Limitations after an asset was referenced from database (otherwise you need to reassign the value) | path/name can not be changed | name can not be changed | an asset address can not be changed, but you can freely move or rename the asset | an asset's Guid can not be changed (it's stored in the corresponding meta file), but you can freely move or rename the asset |

 More information | Read more about Resources folder and asset bundles here | Read Unity's Addressables manual here.
 To add support for addressables, please, download our plugin and follow setup/use manual at our download page |